dapr/docs/daprdocs/content/en/operations/security/app-api-token.md

 ### Self-hosted

 In self-hosting scenario, Dapr looks for the presence of `APP_API_TOKEN` environment variable.
-If that environment variable is set while `daprd` process launches, Dapr includes the token when calling an app:
+If that environment variable is set when the `daprd` process launches, Dapr includes the token when calling an app:

 ```shell
 export APP_API_TOKEN=<token>
 ```

-To rotate the configured token, simply set the `APP_API_TOKEN` environment variable to the new value and restart the `daprd` process.
+To rotate the configured token, update the `APP_API_TOKEN` environment variable to the new value and restart the `daprd` process.

 ### Kubernetes

-In Kubernetes deployment, Dapr leverages Kubernetes secrets store to hold the JWT token.
-Start by creating a new secret:
+In a Kubernetes deployment, Dapr leverages Kubernetes secrets store to hold the shared token.
+To start, create a new secret:

 ```shell
 kubectl create secret generic app-api-token --from-literal=token=<token>